MiMillieuh/Palalinux-Paladium-Launcher-for-Linux/README.md

+## Please note after contacting Paladium staff, it's not allowed to use Paladium on Linux.
+Also this old Wine Wrapped isn't allowed even if it's the Windows Version.

+## Do not use it and do not try to launch it, it's first outdated and won't work (I'm not allowed to share my current version) and apparently Paladium anti-cheat flags linux users and ban them.

 # Palalinux-Paladium-Launcher-for-Linux
 **IMPORTANT : I'm not maintaining this as much as my other repos...
 Paladium devs literally just cut Linux support and that's not my job to do it.**
 **Electron used for the launcher is compatible with LINUX**